timjogorman/RicherEventDescription/guidelines.md

 only some events -- such as the excision -- could be characterized as being subevents of that surgery, sharing participants, locations, and consequences with the larger event.
 We will define these as a subtype of containment, CONTAINS-SUBEVENT.

+### Causation and Precondition Annotation

+In our schema, we want to be able to understand not just the relative orderings of different EVENTs, but to also annotate when one event *causes* or *preconditions* another event.
+We do so by subtyping BEFORE or OVERLAP links into causational links.

+At first glance, it may seem like an odd choice to mark causation and preconditioning as a subtype of temporal link rather than as a link of its own.
+However, causation and preconditioning are inherently
+temporal: a precondition necessarily must occur BEFORE the EVENT which it has preconditioned.
+In case of causation, the cause will start BEFORE the effect in the vast majority of cases, but the cause and the effect can eventually OVERLAP, like running and sweating.
+Nevertheless, CAUSE indicates that the cause started BEFORE the effect, and thus, for causation and preconditioning, there is always a temporal relation involved.

+So, rather than forcing annotators to first decide on the temporal relations between two events and then make a separate annotation indicating causality, we simply merge the two tasks: the annotator must decide whether the pair is in any causal relationship, and if so, they are necessarily also in a BEFORE or OVERLAP relationship.
+Thus, we can save a step in annotation, and simplify the mental task of classifying these EVENT-EVENT relations.

+So, depending on the temporal and causal relation between the two EVENTs, we use four annotation types for causally linked EVENTS:
+BEFORE/CAUSES, OVERLAP/CAUSES, BEFORE/PRECONDITIONS, and OVERLAP/PRECONDITIONS.

+## Rules for representing these using TLINKS

+Temporal Links (TLINKs), as previously mentioned, are relations you can mark between EVENTs, between TIMEX3s, or across the two categories to show the temporal relations present within the document and to clearly define the bounds of the narrative containers at work beyond what DocTimeRel will naturally give us.
+As mentioned previously, we will display these links in this document using the following format:

+- **EVENT1** RELATION **EVENT2**

+The containment relations discussed above are expressed using two of these: CONTAINS and CONTAINS-SUBEVENT.
+The remainder of the temporal links are BEFORE, OVERLAP, BEGINS-ON, ENDS-ON and SIMULTANEOUS, and two of those (BEFORE and OVERLAP) can also be subtyped into whether they also contain causal information (BEFORE/CAUSE, BEFORE/PRECONDITION, OVERLAP/CAUSE, OVERLAP/PRECONDITION).

+Which relation to select will be detailed in specific sections that follow.
+First, one must decide whether a relation should be annotated at all.
+Without any constraint, one could see making TLINKs between every
+EVENT in the document, which leads to exponential growth of TLINKs and a tangle of relations which nobody, let alone a machine, would like to unpack.
+So we use a series of rules -- structured to rely upon these intuitions about temporal containers -- in order to determine which things actually should get temporal links

 ### Choosing the Anchors of Narrative Containers